📣

 • When auto-provision is disabled for an authentication method, only users who have been invited by an Organization Owner or Project Owner can log in to your custom URL.

 • When auto-provision is enabled for an authentication method, any users using this authentication method can log in to your custom URL.
-After login, they are automatically assigned the default Member role within the organization.
+After login, they are automatically assigned the default Organization Viewer role within the organization.

 Notify your members about the Cloud Organization SSO migration plan